wheregmis/lumen-blocks/docsite/docs/docs-src/0.1/src/index.md

 # Introduction

-Welcome to Laminar Blocks - a styled, opinionated component library for Dioxus based on the [shadcn](https://ui.shadcn.com) project, and built on top of the [Dioxus Primitives](https://github.com/DioxusLabs/components) unstyled components library.
+Welcome to Lumen Blocks - a styled, opinionated component library for Dioxus based on the [shadcn](https://ui.shadcn.com) project, and built on top of the [Dioxus Primitives](https://github.com/DioxusLabs/components) unstyled components library.

-## What is Laminar Blocks?
+## What is Lumen Blocks?

-Laminar Blocks provides a collection of pre-styled UI components for Rust's Dioxus framework.
+Lumen Blocks provides a collection of pre-styled UI components for Rust's Dioxus framework.
 These components follow modern design principles and accessibility guidelines, making it easy to build beautiful, functional user interfaces in your Dioxus applications.

 ## Features